 Some Fire Salamanders Give Birth To Live Young

-However, in some subspecies, the larvae hatch and continue to develop inside the female.
-They are born in their adult form.
+Some fire salamander subspecies give birth to live young.
+Rather than hatching from eggs laid by the female, the larvae hatch and continue to develop inside the female’s body.
+The young are then born in their adult form.

 Are Fire Salamanders Endangered?